top of page

 While I wrote this book primarily for children to enjoy, it also serves as a valuable resource for the professionals who support them.
 Speech-Language Pathologists can use Drew's story to:

-Teach breathing techniques for managing speech anxiety and promote self-regulation
+• Teach breathing techniques for managing speech anxiety and promoting self-regulation.

 Creating Without Preaching

 Perhaps what I'm most proud of is that "Drew and the Magic Pencil" accomplishes all this without feeling didactic or preachy.
 The lessons emerge naturally from an engaging narrative.
-The book has a “Call to Action” at the end that invites readers to grab their own magic pencil and draw a story to then tell that story to a loved one.
+The book features a “Call to Action” at the end, inviting readers to grab their own magic pencil and draw a story to share with a loved one.
 I wanted to give children the opportunity to use their newly learned strategy and reinforce their language in an active way.
 This approach makes the book accessible and enjoyable for all children, whether they have DLD or not.

 A Tool for Conversations